bureau-of-examples/leetcode/README.md

 - Map the problem to a more generic one where a solution to the generic one can be easily mapped back to the solution to the original problem
 - Sometimes a looser definition of the problem is easier to solve because there will be less conceptual/physical conditions

+### Recursion
+- Enumerate all combination or permutation.

 ### Special
 - Reverse sentence and then reverse each word